google-marketing-solutions/vigenair/README.md

     * First, enter your GCP Project ID.
     * Then select whether you would like to deploy GCP components (defaults to `Yes`) and the UI (also defaults to `Yes`).
         * When deploying GCP components, you will be prompted to enter an optional [Cloud Function region](https://cloud.google.com/functions/docs/locations) (defaults to `us-central1`) and an optional [GCS location](https://cloud.google.com/storage/docs/locations) (defaults to `us`).
-        * When deploying the UI, you will be asked if you are a Google Workspace user and if you want others in your Workspace domin to access your deployed web app (defaults to `No`).
+        * When deploying the UI, you will be asked if you are a Google Workspace user and if you want others in your Workspace domain to access your deployed web app (defaults to `No`).
 By default, the web app is only accessible by you, and that is controlled by the [web app access settings](https://developers.google.com/apps-script/manifest/web-app-api-executable#webapp) in the project's [manifest file](./ui/appsscript.json), which defaults to `MYSELF`.
 If you answer `Yes` here, this value will be changed to `DOMAIN` to allow other individuals within your organisation to access the web app without having to deploy it themselves.

     > Note: If you have already run the script and you notice that there was a typo in one of the inputs, or if you would like to change the Cloud region, GCS location, or the UI access settings for Google Workspace users, you **must** first run `git reset --hard` before rerunning `npm start`.